 |MDDE 650||Tutoring and Student Support in Distance Education and Training||(3)|

 Permission of the Program Director is required before other courses may be taken for GCTBL.

-Students who complete the Graduate Certificate in Technology-Based Learning (GCTBL) program successfully, may apply for admission to the Graduate Diploma in Distance Education Technology (GDDET) or the Master of Education in Distance Education (MEd) program.
+Students who complete the Graduate Certificate in Technology-Based Learning (GCTBL) program successfully, may apply for admission to the Graduate Diploma in Distance Education Technology (GDDET) or the Master of Education in Open, Digital, and Distance Education (MEd) program.